 UR PreDoc Program

-The PreDoc program will be a 2-year longitudinal experience with the goal of promoting exposure and interest in academic clinical medicine amongst high school and college level students from backgrounds that are historically underrepresented in medicine.
+The PreDoc program is a 2-year longitudinal experience with the goal of promoting exposure to, and interest in clinical medicine for undergraduate students who identify from backgrounds that are historically underrepresented in medicine.
 The program will involve longitudinal mentorship with local physician leaders at URMC and provide scholarly and career development opportunities.

 Program Director: Robert Thompson Stone, MD

 Associate Professor of Neurology and Pediatrics